Trevor Reed, former Marine in Russian prison, goes on hunger strike over rights violations

 The U.S. State Department has a travel warning urging Americans not to travel to Russia because of “harassment by Russian government security officials, the embassy’s limited ability to assist U.S. citizens in Russia, and the arbitrary enforcement of local law,” among other reasons.

-When President Biden met with his Russian counterpart Vladimir Putin in Geneva in June, he raised Reed’s case and that of another jailed former Marine, Paul Whelan.
+When President Biden met with his Russian counterpart, Vladimir Putin, in Geneva in June, he raised Reed’s case and that of another jailed former Marine, Paul Whelan.
 He also raised the case of a U.S. business executive charged in Russia with embezzlement, Michael Calvey.

-U.S. ambassador to Moscow, John Sullivan has called the evidence against Reed “flimsy and preposterous,” adding that the case would have been thrown out of court in the United States.
+The U.S. ambassador to Moscow, John Sullivan, has called the evidence against Reed “flimsy and preposterous,” adding that the case would have been thrown out of court in the United States.

-Reed’s family said prison officers had refused to accept items for Reed from the ambassador and “they are also taunting him about it.”
-They said it has been nearly four months since he had been given permission to speak to them.
+Reed’s family said prison officers have refused to accept items for Reed from the ambassador and that “they are also taunting him about it.”
+They said it has been nearly four months since he has been given permission to speak to them.

-“We would also like to note that none of the Russian citizens who are incarcerated here have been held in a room with a hole in the floor for a toilet or held incommunicado from their own families or their Embassy.
+“We would also like to note that none of the Russian citizens who are incarcerated here have been held in a room with a hole in the floor for a toilet or held incommunicado from their own families or their Embassy,” the statement said.

-“This ordeal has gone on 815 days with no end in sight and we have been patient,” the statement said, urging U.S. officials to reach a prisoner exchange deal with Russia.
+“This ordeal has gone on 815 days with no end in sight and we have been patient,” the family said.
+They urged U.S. officials to reach a prisoner exchange deal with Russia.

 The incident occurred when Reed visited Russia in 2019 to see his girlfriend and study Russian.
 During the trip, he attended a party for her colleagues on Aug.
 15 at which he was encouraged to drink a large amount of vodka, according to a statement posted by Reed’s family on a website about his case.